Eduard Atuesta: Orlando City

 On 10 February 2025, Atuesta was signed by Major League Soccer club Orlando City on a one-year contract with a club option for 2026.
 Atuesta made his debut when he started in the opening match of the season against Philadelphia Union which ended in a 2–4 loss.
 On 15 March, Atuesta provided an assist and a secondary assist in a 2–2 draw with the New York Red Bulls and for this performance he was named to the Team of the Matchday.
 On 25 June, Atuesta provided a hat-trick of assists in a 4–2 win at St. Louis City SC and for his performance he was named to the Team of the Matchday for a second time a day later.
 After the conclusion of Atuesta's first season with Orlando City, the team exercised his contract option.

+On 19 February 2026, Atuesta signed a new contract that would see him contracted to the team until the 2028–29 season and included a club option for another season.
+On 22 July, Atuesta recorded three assists in a 4–0 win at the San Jose Earthquakes, a feat which would see him named to the Team of the Matchday for the first time that season.